-In California, the number of Hotel, Motel, and Resort Desk Clerks is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Hotel, Motel, and Resort Desk Clerks are expected to increase by 14.1 percent, or 3,300 jobs between 2012 and 2022.
+In California, the number of Hotel, Motel, and Resort Desk Clerks is expected to grow slower than average growth rate for all occupations.
+Jobs for Hotel, Motel, and Resort Desk Clerks are expected to increase by 9.5 percent, or 2,300 jobs between 2014 and 2024.

 In San Diego County, the number of Hotel, Motel, and Resort Desk Clerks is expected to grow slower than average growth rate for all occupations.
 Jobs for Hotel, Motel, and Resort Desk Clerks are expected to increase by 24.1 percent, or 700 jobs between 2012 and 2022.

 |Estimated Employment and Projected Growth|